tc-imba/VG100-elm-website/markdown/project.md

 ### Summary

+In the beginning, each group will have an empty repo.
+You should only add and commit project files into the git repo, do not add generated files (eg. `elm-stuff`, `build`, `node_modules`) into it.

-A minimum project structure after `git clone` should be
+A **minimum** submitted project structure in the git repository should be

 ```
 .